CuFFaz/Trend-Forecasting-using-FSM/README.md

 ### Overview
 Predicting trend patterns based on <a href='https://en.wikipedia.org/wiki/Finite-state_machine'>Finite State machine</a> via state-slope estimation.
 Trend patterns when considered as a state machine, shows the possibility of an arbitrary point on the trendline to possess one of the multiple states(based on its state transition table)(predefined in the script) through its slope and direction.
 For a brief understanding, for a certain trend 3 states can be considered - ascending, peak or descending state.
 Based on initial input i.e slope of a line, we map it to a particular state and later transitions between these states are estimated based on the training data of different variants of <a href='https://www.ig.com/en/trading-strategies/10-chart-patterns-every-trader-needs-to-know-190514'>trend patterns</a>.
-For such a data dependent model, we use data from <a href='https://trends.google.com/trends'>Google Trends</a>.
+For such a data dependent model, we use data from <a href='https://trends.google.com/trends'>Google Trends</a> for past 365 days for 61 keywords.

 Vision to the Project: Extrapolate trends of unusual keywords whose polularity on Google Search just started amplifying swiftly.
 Example- Covid, Omicron, Someone slapped someone at Oscars, etc